Graph-Based Deterministic Polynomial Framwork for NP Problems: Feasible Graph

 This lemma serves to propagate the ceiling edge property backwards along a computation walk via ceiling-adjacency.

-While floor edge is globally well-defined within the graph structure, independent of any local walk or surface assignment, ceiling edge is solely dependent to computation walk that belongs to, since the same edge can be ceiling edge or not depends on the walk.
+While floor edge is globally well-defined within the graph structure, independent of any local walk or surface assignment, ceiling edge is solely dependent on the computation walk it belongs to, as the same edge may function as a ceiling edge in one walk but not in another.
 Thus, we require a graph-theoretic notion of ceiling edge that holds globally as well, rather than being dependent on a particular walk.
-To formulate this, we introduce a family of edges that play a symmetric role to floor edges in a computation graph no in a walk.
+To formulate this, we introduce a family of edges that play a symmetric role to floor edges in a computation graph, not in a walk.

-\begin{definition}[Cover Edge] Let $G$ be a computation graph, and let $E_f$ be the set of final edges of the computation walks.
+\begin{definition}[Cover and Ex-Cover Edges] Let $G$ be a computation graph and $E_f$ be the set of designated final edges of the computation walks.